The Emperor's New Clothes | Bedtime Stories for Kids

-When it was time for the Emperor to get undressed, the clever crooks said, “These clothes are so light and airy it will feel as if you have on nothing at all.”
+When it was time for the Emperor to get undressed, the clever crooks said, “These clothes are so light and airy it will feel as if you have nothing on at all.”
 And indeed, that is how it seemed to the Emperor!

 But each person said nothing.
-They knew that only people who were smart and good at heart could see the magic clothes.
+They knew that only people who were smart and excellent could see the magic clothes.
 So instead they cheered, “There goes the Emperor!
 Doesn’t he look fine!”

 Then someone laughed.
 And someone else.
 Then more and more people started to laugh.
 Someone said aloud, “Would you look at that?
 Our Emperor has no clothes!”

-But the parade must go on, and so the Emperor continued to walk.
+But the Parade must go on.
+And so the Emperor continued to walk.
 And the servants behind him continued to hold high the train that wasn’t there.